Best put the kettle on, twice.

 After the conflict, the remaining 35mm cannons and fire control systems were recovered to the UK and pressed into service.

-Roughly one in four aircrew on the Sea Harrier force were RAF and they accounted for about a quarter of the kills.
+Roughly one in four aircrews on the Sea Harrier force was RAF and they accounted for about a quarter of the kills.

 The GR3’s and additional Sea Harriers were flown to Ascension Island for embarkation on the Atlantic Conveyor.
 One Sea Harrier was kept onboard at alert state to counter any Argentine 707’s and in the first few days after leaving the island some tanker support was available should it be needed.